Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • Swelling of muscles, nerves and other structures of the spinal column

-• Lack of effect from drug therapy of the spine
+• Lack of effect from drug therapy for the spine

 • Injuries of the spine, its joints, blood vessels and nerves, as well as the spinal cord